circlefin/malachite/Docs/architecture/adr-001-architecture.md

 ### Negative

-- The `enum Event` has numerous variants and comprises many nuances, thus may be difficult to understand.
+- The `enum Input` has numerous variants and comprises many nuances, thus may be difficult to understand.

 ### Neutral